Contact Center Solutions Featured Article

 “We began exploring replacement options in order to gain more control over system administration, maintenance, and customization,” said information systems manager for Irwin Mortgage, Jason Perry, recounting the experience.
 “We also wanted to incorporate IP into our infrastructure to take advantage of cost savings associated with a converged network.”

-In addition to its Avaya PBX, Irwin Mortgage was also looking to replace its Conversant IVR, a proprietary computer telephony integration system, a standalone voice mail system, and its Melita (News - Alert) dialer.
+In addition to its Avaya PBX, Irwin Mortgage was also looking to replace its Conversant IVR, a proprietary computer telephony integration system, a standalone voice mail system, and its Melita dialer.
 The new system, therefore, had to provide a wide range of functionality, with the capacity to support a workforce distributed among multiple branch offices: something premise-based equipment was not able to do.

 CIC was installed for the mortgage company’s 40-agent customer service department, information technology and help desk departments.
 Interaction Dialer was used to support the company’s collections department, using the product’s session initiation protocol (SIP) option to enable it to communicate with CallManager.
 Today, CIC and Interaction Dialer support more than 800 Irwin Mortgage employees.
 The company is using CIC’s automatic call distribution, interactive voice response, unified messaging, presence management, fax-on-demand, and reporting features.